 If you find these conversations out of your comfort zone and want to know for sure if your IT team is doing everything they need to in order to manage cyber risks, the best thing to do is to get a third-party cyber security assessment.

 8 Questions to Ask Your IT Team About Cyber Security

-1. Email Spam Filtering
+1. Are We Using Advanced Email Spam Filtering?

 Using the right email filter, however, you can catch and block out the majority of emails that are malicious in nature.
 These systems scan emails before allowing them into your inbox.
-This lessens the chance that you or your employees will accidentally click on malicious attachments, or links that download harmful malware.
+This lessens the chance that you or your employees will accidentally click on malicious attachments or links that download harmful malware.

 Keep your email is as safe as possible with these best practices: